ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 also the timing and steepness of each country’s trajectory.
 This dynamic presentation makes it easier to see how the shock of 2020 unfolded and how different economies diverged in the years that followed.

+#### Analysis:

+GDP trends since 2010 reveal a steep global decline around 2020 followed by a highly uneven recovery.
+Most countries rebounded beginning in 2021, but the pace and trajectory of recovery varied widely.
+OECD economies exhibited more stable and moderate growth patterns, while non-OECD economies showed greater volatility where some achieved rapid growth and others remained below pre-pandemic trends.

+The 2024 recovery plot highlights which countries are currently growing the fastest and how this performance relates to their multiyear averages.
+Countries classified as booming, including several large emerging economies, appear in the upper right quadrant with both high current growth and strong post-pandemic averages.
+Recovering countries show modest positive growth, indicating steady but slower progress.
+Meanwhile, struggling countries tend to have weak 2024 performance and negative or near-zero averages, suggesting incomplete recovery or structural challenges.

+Comparing OECD and non-OECD groups shows clear differences.
+The boxplot of 2021–2024 growth reveals that non-OECD countries have a wider distribution with higher peaks but also more variability.
+OECD countries’ growth tends to be more stable but less extreme.
+This suggests that emerging economies experienced sharper rebounds from the pandemic downturn, while wealthier countries maintained steadier, more predictable growth paths.

+GDP per capita trends offer additional insight.
+Even when non-OECD countries show high growth, their income levels remain well below OECD averages.
+In contrast, OECD economies exhibit slower growth but maintain substantially higher per-capita income.
+This reinforces that rapid GDP growth does not necessarily reflect similar improvements in living standards.

+These findings address the central research questions: “Which countries recovered the fastest after COVID-19?” and “How do GDP growth and GDP per capita relate during the recovery period?”
+The results show that while several non-OECD countries posted strong growth rates, higher-income OECD countries maintained more stable and higher living standards, illustrating two different dimensions of recovery.